Palmer-Plantar Keratoderma

 Risk Factors:

-Dietary factors: A diet high in salt, sugar, and processed foods can contribute to Vipadika (painful boils or skin infections).
-Eating foods that increase inflammation and disturb the bodyâs natural balance can worsen the condition.
-Lifestyle factors: Exposure to pollution, poor hygiene, and stress can aggravate symptoms of Vipadika.
-Lack of sleep, dehydration, and improper skincare can also exacerbate the condition.
+• Dietary Factors: A diet high in salt, sugar, and processed foods can contribute to Vipadika (painful boils or skin infections).
+Eating foods that increase inflammation and disturb the body’s natural balance can worsen the condition.

 Complications:

-Skin Boils (Vipadika) – Formation of painful boils on the skin due to bacterial infection or internal imbalances.
-Fever (Jwara) – Increased body temperature as a response to infection.
-Swelling (Sotha) – Swelling around the affected area as the body tries to fight the infection.
+• Skin Boils (Vipadika): Formation of painful boils on the skin due to bacterial infection or internal imbalances.

 Epidemeology: